HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: Experiments

 \section{Experiments}

-In this section, we demonstrate the versatility and effectiveness of \method{} over four scenarios with required hard constraints: fitting functions under constraints, learning optimization solvers, optimizing control policies in safety-critical systems, and learning safe decision logic for aircraft systems.
+In this section, we demonstrate the versatility and effectiveness of \methodaff{} over three constrained scenarios: learning with piecewise constraints, learning optimization solvers with guaranteed feasibility, and optimizing control policies in safety-critical systems.